Chamomile is the 2025 ‘Herb of the Year’ according to The International Herb Association! You can read about it HERE.

 A cup of Chamomile tea is a cup of goodness.

 How to Plant: Ease of Germination: Easy.
 Seeds need light to germinate.
 Sow on top of soil and press in lightly.
 Keep moist until germination.
 You can start indoors 4-6 weeks before the last frost date or direct seed in mid-to-late May.
-Chamomile has a deep root system, so put the plants in the garden or a 3-5 gallon pot.
+Chamomile has a deep root system and does best in the garden or planted in a larger container (5 gallon or so).

 How to Harvest: Harvest chamomile flowers at any stage.
-You can even harvest chamomile flowers after the petals have fallen off the golden centre.
-Herbalist Rosemary Gladstar has a good idea about how to pick the small flowers.
-She suggests using your fingers as a rake to harvest them, pulling them up between your fingers into the palm of your hand.
+You can even harvest chamomile flowers after the petals have fallen off the golden centres.
+Herbalist Rosemary Gladstar has a good idea about how to pick the small flowers: run your fingers like a rake through the flowers to harvest the heads, pulling them up between your fingers into the palm of your hand.
 This makes harvesting a faster process than picking the flowers one-by-one.
 Dry flowers for tea.
 You can also use fresh.

 How to Use: Use about a teaspoon of dried or fresh flowers for 1 cup of tea.
 Steep for 5 minutes and then remove flowers.